Updated: December 1, 2021

 Refer to the COVID-19 Vaccine Information page for FAQs specifically about vaccinations.

-2) How are we screening patients who appear in our clinics?
+Q: How are we screening patients who appear in our clinics?

-4) Where are patients that have coronavirus being treated?
+Q: Where are patients that have coronavirus being treated?
 What part of the hospital should I avoid?

-Any patient diagnosed presumptive positive for COVID-19 will be in isolation and will not pose any risk to other patients or their families.
+A: Any patient diagnosed presumptive positive for COVID-19 will be in isolation and will not pose any risk to other patients or their families.
 The hospital is a safe environment of care.

-5) What should I do if I (or someone in my family) feel sick and believe it is COVID-19?
+Q: What should I do if I (or someone in my family) feel sick and believe it is COVID-19?

-The symptoms of COVID-19, a common cold and influenza are similar.
+A: The symptoms of COVID-19, a common cold and influenza are similar.

-Many of the symptoms of COVID-19 are similar to those of influenza.
 Call your health care provider and discuss your symptoms.
 Stay home and self-isolate if possible.
 If you feel sick with fever, cough and have difficulty breathing AND you have been in contact with someone diagnosed with COVID-19 or have traveled to one of the high-risk areas, make sure your health care provider knows.

-6) What is expected of a person/patient sent home for home isolation?
+Q: What is expected of a person/patient sent home for home isolation?